Research in the School of Nursing and Midwifery

 • How do we address quality of care, and take into account sociocultural and socioeconomic contexts and approaches, in mental health?

-Area lead: Associate Professor Karen Lawrence
+Area lead: Associate Professor Cheryle Moss

-There is an ever-increasing need for the development and delivery of innovative nursing and midwifery education to ensure safe competent practice that is underpinned by evidence – based knowledge and skill.
+There is an ever-increasing need for the development and delivery of innovative nursing and midwifery education to ensure safe competent practice that is underpinned by evidence-based knowledge and skill.

 Our team develops research that seeks to address issues in contemporary nursing and midwifery education, guided by key underpinning questions: